Seasawher/mdgen/README.md

 ## CLI options

-* `-c`, `--count`: Counts the total number of characters in the input Lean files.
+* `--count`: Counts the total number of characters in the input Lean files.
 However, please be aware that the output may not be entirely accurate.

+* `--copy`: Copies non-lean files from the input directory to the output directory.
+Otherwise, only `*.lean` files are processed, and the rest are ignored.

 * `-e`, `--exercise`: Erases parts of Lean code and replaces them with `sorry`.
   * Replace the code enclosed by `-- sorry` with `sorry`, preserving indentation.